 I am Lisa Brown, the Family and Parenting Specialist with Mercer Family Resource Center as well as the co-chair of the Family and Parenting Subcommittee with the Natrona County Prevention Coalition.
 I have been doing this for 3 years.
 I have my Bachelors degree in Family Life and am a Certified Family Life Educator from Brigham Young University.
 I am passionate about our community and giving families safe, substance free events and activities to strengthen families and youth in our community.

-I'm excited for the future and helping make Parents as Teachers a household name here in Natrona county.
-I truely believe in their mission, and my dream is to see as many families succeed the way my family has thanks to Parents as Teachers.
+I'm excited for the future and helping make Parents as Teachers a household name here in Natrona County.
+I truly believe in their mission and my dream is to see as many families succeed the way my family has, thanks to Parents as Teachers.

 "Parents create the environment in which learning happens, therefore they are their child's first and most important teacher." ~Mahatma Ghandi

-I also completed an internship with Mercer House and was the Assistant Coordinator of the Youth Empowerment Council (YEC) for five years.
-I have a great passion for working with the youth and enjoys making a difference in the lives of others.
+Rodney Oster graduated from the UW Masters of Social Work program in May of 2017.
+He graduated with his BSW in 2010 from UW and also received an Associates in Addictionology degree from Casper College.
+After graduating Rodney began a new journey and currently works for the Natrona County School District as a school counselor for Lincoln Elementary.
+Previously Rodney worked for Casper College in the GEAR UP program for two years.
+Rodney also completed an internship with Mercer House and was the Assistant Coordinator of the Youth Empowerment Council (YEC) for five years.
+Rodney has a great passion for working with the youth and enjoys making a difference in the lives of others.

-Not only do I do all of these things, I also have a wife and three beautiful children.
-My oldest son Michael is attending Stanford University to obtain a degree in Engineering.
-My daughter Zuri is in the dual immersion Spanish program and Ziah, is currently driving my wife crazy!
-My wife has a bachelor's degree in Elementary Education from UW and also is a fitness instructor.
-I enjoy running, fishing, working with my hands, playing music and spending as much time as I can with his wife and children.
+Rodney has a wife and three beautiful children.
+His oldest son Michael is attending Stanford University to obtain a degree in Engineering.
+He also has a daughter Zuri and son Ziah still living at home.
+His wife has a bachelor's degree in Elementary Education from UW and is a fitness instructor.
+Rodney enjoys running, fishing, working with his hands, playing music and spending as much time as he can with his wife and children.